-The deep drilling project is planned for the years 2016 to 2020.
+The deep drilling project was originally planned for the years 2016 to 2020 however, due to the global COVID pandemic field work in 2020 and 2021 was completely cancelled and the project was extended to 2023.
 The project is an international collaboration between several nations.
 National funding agencies in Denmark, Germany, Japan, Norway and the U.S. have committed themselves to support EGRIP, both financially and logistically.
 The in-kind support by U.S. NSF, by making ski equipped LC-130 available to the project and by sharing costs for flights and fuel and German in-kind support by ski equipped Basler (DC3) and vehicles is tremendously valuable to the project.
-At the EGRIP steering committee meeting in Copenhagen in the fall of 2016, Switzerland, France and China became contributing partners and Italy and Sweden announced participation and there may well be additional partners that would supplement the EGRIP research plan well.

-The main part of the equipment needed to establish the EGRIP camp was at the NEEM site.
-At NEEM in 2015 heavy sleds with cargo were excavated, the two garages were taken down and stowed everything was hauled 460 km by traverse train in May 2015.
-The main building, the Dome, was put on skis in 2011 to enable surface transport to the new site.
+At the EGRIP steering committee meeting in Copenhagen in the fall of 2016, Switzerland, France and China became contributing partners.
+In 2019 Canada became a partner.
+The U.K., Italy, Sweden, South Korea and Iceland are accociated partners that would supplement the EGRIP research plan well.
+The main part of equipment and infrastructure needed to establish the EGRIP camp was at the NEEM site.
+In 2015 heavy sleds with cargo were excavated, the two garages were taken down and stowed and everything was hauled 460 km from NEEM to EGRIP by traverse train.
+The main building, the Dome, which was put on skis in 2011, was pulled to the EGRIP site with tractor support by the National Science Foundation.
 At EGRIP, the dome was parked on the ski, the two garages were built and outfitted, while the rest of the cargo was stored on sledges.